7 Sending your first error report

 Viewing installation instructions

-SDK installation instructions
+SDK installation instructions on dashboard

 Installing the Sentry SDK